 - Volatility: The forex market is highly volatile and can be difficult to predict.
 This means that there is an increased risk of losses as well as potential profits.
-As such, traders need to be aware of the risks involved and manage their trading accordingly.

 - Complexity: With so many different currencies, economic data points, and news reports, it can be difficult for traders to keep track of all the necessary information.

 - Regulatory Risk: The forex market is largely unregulated, which can lead to an increased risk of fraud and other issues.
-This means that traders need to be careful when choosing a broker to trade with.